Bridal Makeup Tips

 We have outlined below some simple tips and tricks from the professionals to help you achieve a radiant look on your big day.

-We recommend hiring a professional makeup artist.
-They will know what colors suit your skin tone and how to co-ordinate your makeup with the rest of your bridal wear.
-Furthermore, they will run a trial for you, whereby you can put together your hair, makeup and dress to get a good idea of how you will look on the big day.
+We recommend hiring a professional make-up artist.
+They will know what colours suit your skin tone and how to co-ordinate your make-up with the rest of your bridal wear.
+Furthermore, they will run a trial for you, whereby you can put together your hair, make-up and dress to get a good idea of how you will look on the big day.
 Perhaps even take some pictures to take away with you and ask friends and family their opinions.

 Because you will be having your picture taken throughout most of the day, you will need a high coverage foundation.
 Another excellent tip is to always begin with a small amount of foundation as you can always apply an extra layer.
 If you have been blessed with poreless, even, porcelain skin, you can get away with applying just a spot of foundation in places you will need it such as your chin around the nose and around the mouth.
 And remember to set your foundation with powder.

-You can use any shade of lipstick for your wedding, providing the color does not clash with your eyeshadow and compliments your skin tone.
-By using the natural color of your lips, you will be able to get a flattering shade which should either match or be slightly darker than your natural lip color.
+You can use any shade of lipstick for your wedding, providing the colour does not clash with your eyeshadow and compliments your skin tone.
+By using the natural colour of your lips, you will be able to get a flattering shade which should either match or be slightly darker than your natural lip colour.
 If you decide to be brave and wear red lipstick, the general rule here is to avoid heavy eyes.
-Either glamourise your lip color or your eyeshadow, not both or you will look too overdone.
+Either glamourise your lip colour or your eyeshadow, not both or you will look too overdone.